kwonus/Quelle/Quelle-AVX.md

 Quelle is an open and extensible standard, additional verbs, and verbs for other languages can be defined without altering the overall syntax structure of the Quelle HMI.
 The remainder of this document describes Version 2.0 of the Quelle-HMI Level-II specification with specialized AVX search augmentations.
 Moreover, there is no need to consult the Vanilla-Quelle documentation, as all similarities with Vanilla-Quelle are redundantly documented here.

 In Quelle terminology, a statement is made up of one or more clauses.
 Each clause represents an action.
-While there are seventeen action-verbs, there are only five syntax categories:
+While there are fifteen action-verbs, there are only five syntax categories:

 1. SEARCH
    - *find*